-Since it’s such a significant investment for a lot of businesses, we’ve compiled eight major questions you need to think about as you search for a new printer.
+From pricing to purpose, we’ve compiled nine major questions you need to think about as you search for a new industrial flatbed printer.

 There are plenty of reasons why you may be exploring your printer options.
 Maybe your current equipment is outdated or you’re looking to add another piece of machinery to the mix in order to boost your production capacity.
 Or it could be that you’re finally ready to purchase your own flatbed printer after years of outsourcing to a third party.

 Here are some tips for whatever your current situation may be: